DevMattDavies/DevMattDavies/README.md

 ### Hi there 👋

-I'm a fullstack developer and recent graduate from the School of Code developer bootcamp!
+I'm Matt, and I'm a React Engineer currently working for BT.

-I'm hugely passionate about front-end design and love working with React, CSS and JS.
+I'm hugely passionate about front-end design and love working with Next.js and CSS.

 Please feel free to check out some of projects 👇 and don't hesitate to get in touch!